New Processes for College Financial Aid

 Our three public universities offer a variety of grants and loans.
 Their staff work with high school students applying for financial aid and current college students who need to renew theirs.
 They also help students with less pressing financial need find campus and off-campus jobs.

 All three universities participate in the Earn to Learn savings program that encourage students from lower-income families to save for college in exchange for very generous financial help.
 (Here’s the eligibility chart.)
 Students who save $500 can qualify for $4500 in college tuition credits: an 8 – 1 return!
 The program also provides personal financial training to students and boasts an 87% retention rate, higher than the schools’ average freshman return rate.
-About 10,000 students will be helped by this program through 2020.

 Leave a Reply